Atlanta Arson Lawyers

 A simple spark or a piece of ash can quickly ignite into a firestorm that decimates a person’s home or property.
 In Georgia, arson is a felony offense that often leads to serious criminal penalties, including: imprisonment, costly fines, and a life-changing criminal record.
 Unfortunately, the police are quick to make arrests when something is on fire, and rarely question a defendant’s innocence, circumstances, or motives.
 Likewise, prosecutors are usually more concerned with securing a conviction than ensuring justice.

 We aren’t afraid to litigate on your behalf in court.
-Contact Ross & Pines at (888) 838-4858 to explore your legal options with a knowledgeable criminal defense lawyer.
+Contact Ross & Pines, LLC at (888) 838-4858 to explore your legal options with a knowledgeable criminal defense lawyer.

 The Definition of Arson in Georgia